Bismarck, North Dakota: Cityscape

-The Cathedral District, named after the Art Deco Cathedral of the Holy Spirit, is an historic neighborhood near downtown Bismarck.
+The Cathedral District, named after the Art Deco Cathedral of the Holy Spirit, is a historic neighborhood near downtown Bismarck.
 Some homes in this neighborhood date to the 1880s, although many were built in the first decades of the 20th century.
 At times, the city has proposed widening the streets in the neighborhood to improve traffic flow.
 Many residents object because such a project would require the removal of many of the towering American elms which line the streets.
 These have escaped the elm disease that destroyed street canopies of trees in eastern cities.

-After the completion of Garrison Dam in 1953 by the Army Corps of Engineers, which improved flood control, the floodplain of the Missouri River became a more practical place for development.
-Significant residential and commercial building has taken place in this area on the south side of the city.
+After the completion of the Garrison Dam in 1953 by the Army Corps of Engineers, which improved flood control, the floodplain of the Missouri River became a more practical place for development.
+Significant residential and commercial building has occurred in this area on the city's south side.
 The Upper Missouri River is still subject to seasonal flooding.

 Climate

-Situated in the middle of the Great Plains, between the geographic centers of the United States and Canada, Bismarck displays a highly variable four-season humid continental climate (Köppen Dfa/Dfb).
-Bismarck's climate is characterized by very cold, somewhat dry, snowy, and windy winters, and warm, humid summers.
+Situated in the middle of the Great Plains, between the geographic centers of the United States and Canada, Bismarck displays a highly variable four-season humid continental climate (Köppen Dfa/Dfb, Trewartha Dcac/Dcbc) bordering on a cold semi arid climate.
+Bismarck's climate is characterized by cold, somewhat dry, snowy, and windy winters and warm, humid summers.
 Thunderstorms occur in spring and summer, but much of the rest of the year is dry.

 The warmest month in Bismarck is July, with a daily mean of 71.3 °F, with typically wide variations between day and night.
 The coldest month is January, with a 24-hour average of 12.8 °F. Precipitation peaks from May to September and is rather sparse in the winter.
 Winter snowfall is typically light to moderate, occurring with the passage of frontal systems; major storms are rare.

 Demographics

+According to realtor website Zillow, the average price of a home as of August 31, 2025, in Bismarck is $358,716.

+As of the 2024 American Community Survey, there are 34,239 estimated households in Bismarck with an average of 2.20 persons per household.
+The city has a median household income of $73,877.
+Approximately 8.8% of the city's population lives at or below the poverty line.
+Bismarck has an estimated 65.7% employment rate, with 43.0% of the population holding a bachelor's degree or higher and 93.7% holding a high school diploma.
+There were 35,757 housing units at an average density of 994.49 /sqmi.

+The top two reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (93.8%) and Other (6.2%).

+The median age in the city was 39.6 years.